ansys/scade-guitools/doc/source/user-guide/index.rst

 --------

 The :mod:`control <ansys.scade.guitools.control>` module provides a set of controls that comply with the framework.

+The module provides several controls with the same pattern.
-For example, the :class:`StaticEdit <ansys.scade.guitools.control.StaticEdit>` class bundles a static control for a label and an edit control for the value.
+For example: the :class:`StaticEdit <ansys.scade.guitools.control.StaticEdit>` class
+bundles a static control for a label and an edit control for the value and :class:`StaticComboBox <ansys.scade.guitools.control.StaticComboBox>` has the same structure.

-The module provides several controls with the same pattern, for example :class:`StaticComboBox <ansys.scade.guitools.control.StaticComboBox>`.

-The :class:`FileSelector <ansys.scade.guitools.control.FileSelector>` control is more complex since it bundles an additional push button ``...`` to call the ``file_open`` and ``file_save`` functions from ``scade.tool.suite.gui.dialogs``.
+The :class:`FileSelector <ansys.scade.guitools.control.FileSelector>` control is more complex as it bundles an additional push button ``...`` to call the ``file_open`` and ``file_save`` functions from ``scade.tool.suite.gui.dialogs``.